emmazzz/move-hackathon-tutorial/README.md

 struct.
 We then modify the balance through this mutable reference and return a new coin with the withdrawn amount.

-### Compiling our code using Shuffle
+### Compiling our code

-Now that we have implemented our ERC20 contract, let's try building it using Shuffle by running the following command in `step_4` folder:
+Now that we have implemented our BasicCoin contract, let's try building it using Move package by running the following command in `step_4/BasicCoin` folder:
 ```
-$ shuffle build
+$ mpm build
 ```

 ### Exercises